billkoul/dotnetAPI/README.md

 # dotnetapi
-DDD API in .NET Corez
+DDD API in .NET Core

-A simple .NET Core API following the Domain Driven Design Pattern
+A simple .NET Core API following the Domain Driven Design Pattern Dapper is used as ORM